karthick960/lifecyclemethods/README.md

 Step 1: Open Android Stdio and then click on File -> New -> New project.

-Step 2: Then type the Application name as HelloWorld and click Next.
+Step 2: Then type the Application name as lifecyclemethod and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.